PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 not require shape propagation.

 The fallback mixed-NHWC-input repair for NCHW Concat has one complete rewrite counter and no cleanup-only path.
-Characterization requires a stable complete zero result and assigned opt-in reconciliation evidence under the unchanged positive guard, while fixing the following Concat-axis repair boundary.
+A stable complete zero result and assigned opt-in reconciliation evidence replace the discarded result under the unchanged positive guard, while the following Concat-axis repair boundary remains fixed.

 Dynamic Squeeze runtime-shape plumbing no longer rebuilds the lowerer's operator list.
 The established matcher still converts each eligible Squeeze to